JoanGi/Dataset-Doc-Enrichment/README.md

 ## What is it in this repository?

-This repository is anonymized to comply with the anonymization policies of the CIKM 2023 conference.

 In this repository  readers will find the results and the code to reproduce the experiments of the submission titled: "Exploring the Use of Language Models to Enhance Datasets Explainability via Documentation."

 ### Checking the results